NiGhTTraX/strong-mock/README.md

 console.log(mock.stub.baz());
 ```

 There's no difference in passing an interface vs passing a concrete class - the mock will use a Proxy in both cases and unexpected property access will still throw.
-Moreover, there is no support for forwarding class to the concrete class.
+Moreover, there is no support for forwarding calls to the concrete class.

 ### Mocking getters